manazoid/Manazoid/README.md

 Hi there! 👋

 - 👀 I’m interested in full stack Webdev
-- 🌱 I’m currently learning Golang and React
+- 🌱 I’m currently learning Golang and React JS, PHP
 - 📫 How to reach me uralkir@gmail.com